 Let’s consider an average house can be around 100m2-120m2 with 3 floors.
 Regarding devices and applications within the home we can categorize them in the following groups:

-a) Lighting, appliances, sockets and climate control: This is the traditional home automation and control network where continuous power is available to each PIN Device.
-These PIN Devices can act as fully mesh relays due to being continually powered.
+a) Lighting, appliances, sockets and climate control: This is the traditional home automation and control network where continuous power is available to each PIN Element.
+These PIN Elements can act as fully mesh relays due to being continually powered.
 Their time to change state (e.g. light bulb from off to on) needs to occur within 200ms [4].

-b) Security Systems: This includes traditional security components such as motion detector, door / window sensors, automatic lock (PIN Devices).
+b) Security Systems: This includes traditional security components such as motion detector, door / window sensors, automatic lock (PIN Elements).
 These items are battery powered, in case of door / window sensors it can be expected that the battery should last for 2+ years.
-Due to nature of these PIN Devices the delay to inform the PIN Device that manages the PIN network that an event has occurred needs to be 200ms [4].
+Due to nature of these PIN Elements the delay to inform the PIN Element with Management capabilities that an event has occurred needs to be 200ms [4].
 Some devices will need to rely on mesh relays for routing their data.

 PIN-user is aware that they need to plan their network (PIN) and walls, doors etc can present challenges to planning a network.

-PIN-user is aware which PIN Devices can act as a relay and which ones cannot.
+PIN-user is aware which PIN Elements can act as a relay and which ones cannot.

-Some example dimensions of products PIN Devices are:
+Some example dimensions of products PIN Elements are:

 I Light switch: 1.76 x 2.2 x4.1 inches (USA), 86 x 86 x 41 mm (EU);